Multi-needle Localization for Pelvic Seed Implant Brachytherapy based on Tip-handle Detection and Matching: Introduction

 \section{Introduction}

-Colorectal cancer ranks 3rd in the global incidence of malignant tumors and 2nd in mortality\cite{brayGlobalCancerStatistics2024}.
-Brachytherapy, leveraging its capacity for highly localized dose delivery and superior radiobiological effects, has been successfully used to treat this disease\cite{wangCTguidedRadioactive125I2023,martinez-monge125iodineBrachytherapyColorectal1998}.
-A key factor in the efficacy of Seed Implant Brachytherapy (SIBT) is the precise delivery of a sufficient radiation dose to the target area while minimizing exposure to organs at risk (OARs).
-To achieve optimal dose distribution, SIBT involves preoperatively determining needle paths and seed positions, followed by needle insertion.
-Intraoperative planning is then performed using CT images acquired post-insertion\cite{jiangSideEffectsCTguided2018,poloReviewIntraoperativeImaging2010a,nagIntraoperativePlanningEvaluation2001}.
+Colorectal cancer remains a significant global health challenge, ranking 3rd in incidence and 2nd in mortality worldwide\cite{brayGlobalCancerStatistics2024}.
+For locally recurrent pelvic disease, Seed Implant Brachytherapy (SIBT) has emerged as a highly effective treatment modality, owing to its capacity for highly localized dose delivery and superior radiobiological effects\cite{wangCTguidedRadioactive125I2023,martinez-monge125iodineBrachytherapyColorectal1998}.
+The therapeutic efficacy of SIBT is fundamentally dependent on the quality of the dose distribution: the goal is to maximize the radiation dose to the target volume while strictly minimizing exposure to organs at risk (OARs).
+Consequently, the precise geometric arrangement of the implanted seeds is the critical determinant of treatment success.

-Accurate localization of the implanted needles is crucial during this process to optimize seed placement.
-The actual needle positions frequently deviate from the pre-operative plan due to factors such as organ deformation and tissue resistance.
-In current clinical practice, physicians primarily perform this localization manually, a process that is time-consuming, labor-intensive, and heavily reliant on experience.
+In standard clinical workflows, needle paths and seed positions are determined preoperatively; however, the actual intraoperative geometry inevitably differs from the initial plan\cite{jiangSideEffectsCTguided2018,poloReviewIntraoperativeImaging2010a,nagIntraoperativePlanningEvaluation2001}.
+During insertion, needle positions frequently shift due to tissue resistance, patient movement, and organ deformation\cite{tongCTguided125IInterstitialBrachytherapy2017,stoneProstateGlandMotion2002}.
+Because radioactive seeds are characterized by steep dose gradients, even minor reconstruction errors can lead to substantial variations in the delivered dose to the target and surrounding OARs\cite{DEUFEL2025772}.
+Such discrepancies pose a severe clinical risk, potentially creating "cold spots" that compromise tumor control or "hot spots" that increase toxicity\cite{MILES2008206,jainIntraoperative3DGuidance2012}.
+Therefore, relying solely on preoperative plans is insufficient; accurate localization of the implanted needles using post-insertion intraoperative CT is paramount for validating and correcting the actual dose distribution.

+CT-based needle localization serves as the foundation for intraoperative quality assurance, enabling clinicians to project planned sources onto actual needle paths and recompute the 3D dose distribution.
+If dosimetric deviations are identified, immediate adjustments can be made by modifying seed positions or inserting supplementary needles to ensure optimal coverage\cite{wangEfficacyDosimetryAnalysis2020}.
+Despite the critical importance of this step, needle localization in current clinical practice is predominantly performed manually.
+This manual process is not only labor-intensive and time-consuming but also highly dependent on operator experience, creating a significant bottleneck that hinders rapid decision-making in the operating room.
+Consequently, there is an urgent need for robust, automatic needle localization methods to streamline the workflow and ensure consistent treatment accuracy.